quaisx/kognita/README.md

 ![Algorithms](design/kognita-arch-v0.1.png)

 ## Why RUST for a crypto project?
 Well, I am not stepping into a phylosophical battle which programming language is the best overall.
 I am a beliver in choosing the right weapon for the right battle.
 And given my previous experience with crypto projects I think that Rust is an excellent choice for creating a crypto platform that would allow for blasting fast processing of high volumes of microtransactions.
 Think IoT.
 Think DAG.
 Think Markov Chain Monte Carlo.
 Cryptography.
 Multihashes.
-The list goes on.
+The list goes on...
+The project uses WASM and YEW for the web based UI.

 ## Expectations and reality